makrai/notes/kryscinski1908-summarizatoin-critical.md

 # 6 Conclusions

-* datasets require additional constraints to have well-formed summaries, current SOTA methods learn to rely too heavily on layout bias associated with the particular domain of the text being summarized, and the
+* datasets require additional constraints to have well-formed summaries, current SOTA methods learn to rely too heavily on layout bias associated with the particular domain of the text
 * current evaluation protocol
   reflects human judgments only weakly while also failing to evaluate critical features (e.g. factual correctness)
-* We hope that this critique provides the summarization community with practical insights for future research directions
+* future research directions
   * datasets, models less fit to a particular domain bias, and evaluation metrics